dustinpfister/blog_posts/_posts/threejs-standard-material.md

 ## 1 - The standard material and what to know first

 This is a post on the standard material in three.js that is used along with a geometry to skin a Mesh object that can then be added to a scene.
 There is a great deal that you should be aware of before getting into the depth of what there is to know about when it comes to materials specifically, so in other words this is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/) let alone javaScript in general.
 So I assume that you have worked out at least a few basic examples of three.js, and are not just looking into what the options are when it comes to skinning a mesh object.
+I will not be going over all the little basics that you should know at this point, but I will be going over a few things that you might want to read up more on in this section.

 ### 1.1 - Version Numbers matter with three.js